 During WWI, this popularity declined in America and the UK due to anti-German sentiments.

-However, German Shepherds quickly regained popularity and have been popular with the police and military.
+However, German Shepherds regained popularity with the public in the 1960s and have been a favorite with the police and military for decades.

 Origins Of The Golden Retriever

-The Golden Retriever is of noble origins in that it was developed by a British aristocrat named Lord Tweedmouth.
+The Golden Retriever has noble origins.
+The breed was developed by a British aristocrat named Lord Tweedmouth.

-Though the breed is believed to be of Scottish origin, Tweedmouth purchased the first Retriever in Brighton, England.
+Though the breed is considered to have Scottish roots, Tweedmouth purchased the first Retriever in Brighton, England.

 He trained the dog, named Nous, to retrieve birds, and it went so well that he decided to breed Nous with a type of water spaniel that no longer exists.